dmeikle/php-exam/exercise-senior/README.md

-PHP Skills Assessment - Senior Developer - Option 1
+PHP Senior Developer - Option 1
 =============================

 Write pseudocode for an authentication filter to be run at the beginning of a client request.